wp-plugins/dandyid-services/readme.txt

 = What is DandyID ? =

-[DandyID](http://www.dandyid.org/) is a free service that enables you to connect ALL of your online identities and make them globally accessible using your e-mail address.
+[DandyID](http://www.dandyid.org/) is a free service that enables you to connect all of your online identities and make them globally accessible using your e-mail address.

-With DandyID, your e-mail address serves as a SINGLE ACCESS POINT to all of your online identities:
+With DandyID, your e-mail address serves as a **single access point**  to all of your online identities:

 * Twitter
 * Facebook